-• Description of System.
+c.
+Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Waiver participants may register any grievance or complaint regarding waiver service provision or RN Supervisors by contacting the Department via the Medicaid Waiver Help Desk, via email, or via mail.
 A complaint or grievance can be submitted at any time.
-Participants are informed that filing a grievance or complaint is not a pre-requisite or substitution for a fair hearing.
-Complaints and grievances are documented in a central database administered by the Department.
+These complaints and grievances are documented in a central database administered by the Department.
 All complaints and grievances are tracked and trended by the Department to identify if additional provider trainings and participant education opportunities should be developed and conducted.